 To become a successful rugby team, it is vital that your team boasts a successful place-kicker.
-The best teams in the world all have one.
-For the All Blacks, it’s Dan Carter, Wales have Leigh Halfpenny and for Ireland, it’s Jonny Sexton.
+All the best teams in the world all have one.
+For the All Blacks, it’s Beauden Barrett, Wales have Leigh Halfpenny and for Ireland, it’s Jonny Sexton.

 In terms of kicking tees, rugby has come a long way since players would take a lump of sand out a bucket, and shove a ball on top of it.
 Tees are now created to suit different kicking techniques.

 The low set design of the 320 tee can be a challenge for some novice kickers to get right, but as long as you strike a little way up from the bottom point of the ball to clear the ground with your kicking foot, you won't have any problems.

 Gilbert Adjustable Tee We’ve all played in those matches when it seems like there has been four seasons in one day, from rain to hail then sunshine to sleet.
-The adjustable tee allows you to dictate at what height you would like to kick the ball at.
+The telescopic tee allows you to dictate what height you would like to kick the ball at.

-As a general rule, the younger you are the higher the tee should be, making this perfect for children of all ages.
-But remember, as important as it is to have the correct kicking tee, it's even more vital that you have the correct footwear for the conditions, or that ball is going nowhere near the target, just ask Kurtley Beale!
+As a general rule, the younger you are, the higher the tee should be, making this perfect for children of all ages.
+But remember, as important as it is to have the correct kicking tee, it's even more vital that you have the correct footwear for the conditions, or that ball is going nowhere near the target!